Psychiatrist says Sandy Hook parents fear for their lives

 “I don’t like what he does,” Lubit answered.

-Monday’s testimony also included videotaped depositions from an InfoWars reporter who said that at the website, there was no fact-checking, source-vetting, verifying information through second sources or training about journalistic standards.
+Monday’s testimony also included videotaped depositions from an Infowars reporter who said that at the website, there was no fact-checking, source-vetting, verifying information through second sources or training about journalistic standards.

 Jones, who has attended only some of the trial, was not in the courtroom for Monday morning’s testimony.
 Heslin, Lewis and their older son J.T.
 Lewis, who was in middle school when his younger brother Jesse was killed, might testify in the afternoon.